Callanish Stones: Location

 Numerous other ritual sites lie within a few kilometres.
 These include at least three other circles, several arcs, alignments and single stones; many visible from the main site.
-The most impressive – Callanish II and Callanish III – lie just over a kilometre southeast of the main Callanish Stones, and originally consisted of circles of stones at least eight in number.
-The existence of other monuments in the area implies that Callanish was an active focus for prehistoric religious activity for at least 1500 years. (see Callanish III, Callanish IV, Callanish VIII and Callanish X).
-Historic Environment Scotland states that the stones were erected roughly 5,000 years ago, pre-dating Stonehenge.
+The most impressive – Callanish II and Callanish III – lie just over a kilometre southeast of the main Calanais Stones, and originally consisted of circles of stones at least eight in number.
+The existence of other monuments in the area implies that Calanais was an active focus for prehistoric religious activity for at least 1,500 years. (see Callanish III, Callanish IV, Callanish VIII and Callanish X).
+Historic Environment Scotland states that the stones were erected around 2750 BC, pre-dating Stonehenge.

 Management

-The Callanish Stones are managed by Historic Environment Scotland.
-There is The Calanais Stones Visitor Centre operated by Urras Nan Tursachan (The Standing Stones Trust).
+The Calanais Stones are managed by Historic Environment Scotland.
+There is a Calanais Stones Visitor Centre operated by Urras Nan Tursachan (The Standing Stones Trust).

 Description

-The Callanish Stones consist of a stone circle of thirteen stones with a monolith near the middle.
+The Calanais Stones consist of a stone circle of thirteen stones with a monolith near the middle.
 Five rows of standing stones connect to this circle.
 Two long rows of stones running almost parallel to each other from the stone circle to the north-northeast form a kind of avenue.
 In addition, there are shorter rows of stones to the west-southwest, south and east-northeast.
 The stones are all of the same rock type, namely the local Lewisian gneiss.
 Within the stone circle is a chambered tomb to the east of the central stone.